 Katherine L. Davis (61), Director and Chair of the Board.
-Ms. Davis was elected to the Board in May 2007, and was elected in March 2014 to serve as Chair of the Board's Chair of the Board's Audit Committee, Chair of the Board's Nominating And Governance Committee and a member of the Board's Compensation Committee.
+Ms. Davis was elected to the Board in May 2007, and was elected in March 2014 to serve as Chair of the Board.
+She currently serves as Chair of the Board's Audit Committee, Chair of the Board's Nominating And Governance Committee and a member of the Board's Compensation Committee.
 In 2014, Ms. Davis also served on the Board's CEO Search Committee, and in 2013 she served on the Board's Special Committee for handling certain strategic opportunities.
 Since January 2007, Ms. Davis has been the owner of Davis Design Group LLC, a company that provides analytical and visual tools for public policy design.
 Since January 1 2016, Ms. Davis has served as Systems Advisor to the Mayor of Indianapolis.
 Previously, from February 2005 to December 2006, she served as the Chief Executive Officer of Global Access Point, a start-up company with products for data transport, data processing, and data storage network and hub facilities.
-From October 2003 to January 2005, Ms. Davis held leadership positions with agencies and programs in the State of Indiana including State Budget Director, Secretary of Family & Social Services Administration, and Deputy Commissioner of Transportation.
+From October 2003 to January 2005, Ms. Davis was Lieutenant Governor of the State of Indiana, and from January 2000 to October 2003 was Controller of the City of Indianapolis.
+From 1989 to 2003, Ms. Davis held leadership positions with agencies and programs in the State of Indiana including State Budget Director, Secretary of Family & Social Services Administration, and Deputy Commissioner of Transportation.
 From 1982 to 1989, Ms. Davis held increasingly senior positions with Cummins Engine, where she managed purchasing, manufacturing, engineering, and assembly of certain engine product lines.
-Ms. Davis also led the start-up of and initial investments by a \$50 million Indiana Community Foundation, Western Governors University Indiana, and Indiana University School of Public and Environmental Affairs.
+Ms. Davis also led the start-up of and initial investments by a \$50 million Indiana state technology fund.
+She serves on the not-for-profit boards of Noble of Indiana, Lumina Foundation for Education, Indianapolis Foundation, Central Indiana Community Foundation, Western Governors University Indiana, and Indiana University School of Public and Environmental Affairs.
 She holds a Bachelor of Science in Mechanical Engineering from the Massachusetts Institute of Technology and an MBA from Harvard Business School.
 Ms. Davis has varied experience in business, political and financial areas that make her an excellent candidate for serving on the Board.